-We encourage students to begin their Mitzvah projects prior to becoming Bar/Bar Mitzvah.
+Students must begin their Mitzvah projects prior to becoming Bar/Bar Mitzvah.
 It is our hope that if they choose something of great personal interest and concern they will find the time extremely fulfilling and will continue well beyond their B'nai Mitzvah.
 We want to create and encourage lifelong compassionate citizens of the world.